 workshops at www.oxleaswoodapiary.com

 Oxleas Wood Apiary honey is available for purchase

 at the Oxleas Wood Café on the Oxleas Meadow.

-Located in the Royal Brough of Greenwich Parks and Recreational Spaces Depot, the Apiary benefits from support and encouragement of the Borough and its staff.
+Located in the Royal Brough of Greenwich Parks and Open Spaces Depot, the Apiary benefits from support and encouragement of the Borough and its staff.